bre-j/gridcat_python/README.md

 # GridCAT Python

-This repository contains a work-in-progress Python translation and exploration of the MATLAB GridCAT Toolbox for fMRI grid-code analysis.
+This repository contains a work-in-progress Python translation and exploration of the MATLAB GridCAT Toolbox for fMRI grid-code analysis by Jannis Breßgott and Florence Dejardin.

 The current repository contains two notebooks: